 I love walking around the Union Square neighborhood with its plaza and park as well as its Greenmarket.
 It’s easy to find a casual restaurant as the streets are lined with cafes and eateries as well as chain retail stores.

 And, Gramercy, which is a short walk away, is where my daughters lived.
 It has a beautiful private, gated park (they did not have access) but the streets are fun to walk around.
 In fact, when I went up to NYC to help my daughter move in, I stayed at the Gramercy Hotel.
-The hotel is a 1920’s era hotel reminiscent of that time with heavy wood furniture, rugs, and furnishings.
+The hotel has since closed.
+I would recommend staying at the Walker Hotel Greenwich Village which I stayed at on a subsequent trip to New York.

 Upper East/Upper West Side/Midtown